wmodes/pi-proximity-gallery/notes/install-notes.md

 So this is why I started updating node.

+If we install node 8.x, we can compile this module successfully, but :-( the other modules no longer work.

-## Install n module to manage node version
+## Install n module to manage node version (don't do this)

     $ node -v
     v4.8.2